Saturday, November 26, 2011

 "Give us 150," I shouted into my headset.

 Then, over the noise of the waves crashing into the ASROC launcher, and the hurricane force winds, was a new noise.
 A humming sound that grew steadily louder and louder.
 It was the sound that oil makes, when 3,750 gallons per minute travels through a reinforced rubber hose that is suspended in air by a steel cable that is tensioned to 10,000 pounds per square inch.
 I peered into the dark at the barely illuminated hose and like everyone else, backed away, pondering the forces involved.
-The First Officer ordered all nonessential personnel indoors.
+The First Lieutenant ordered all nonessential personnel indoors.
 For eight minutes we wondered if the hose would blow.

 Thanks to excellent nautical engineering, coupled with monitored routine maintenance, it didn’t blow, but it did take sledge hammer to bust the hose loose, and the residual pressure of the fuel oil ruined several uniforms when it released.